foundation-model-stack/fms-hf-tuning/docs/ept.md

                 dataset_text_field: "dataset_text_field"
 ```

-And the commandline passed to the library should include following.
+The command-line arguments passed to the library should include the following:

 ```
 --data_config <path to the data config> --packing=True --max_seq_len 8192 --max_steps <num training steps>